 Tax: the main stumbling block for pensions

 In the European Commission’s view, the real issue with the lack of portability of supplementary pensions is the obstacles it places to the free movement of workers.
-EC policy makers recognise that people need to be able to move around and switch jobs without complication.
+EC policy makers recognize that people need to be able to move around and switch jobs without complication.
 In order for Europe’s labour market to be flexible, dynamic and competitive, any possible stumbling block to worker mobility must be removed.

 The reality for most expat Europeans is that they are collecting small bits of pensions with different employers in different places.
 With the logistical issues associated with the monitoring and tracking of these small pension sums, the unfortunate situation is that many lose track of what has been accumulated where, let alone how effectively the underlying funds are being managed.
 Why can’t these Pan-European pensions be consolidated?
-One word: Tax.
+One word: tax.

 Tax is only one side of the coin when it comes to European Portable Pensions.
 There are operational and logistical differences between one pension fund type and another.
 These operational differences provide further barriers to the transfer of accumulated supplementary pension benefits across different EU member states.

-Employees working across borders for the same firm may have their retirement savings administered through the organisation’s pension scheme, in a pan-European scheme highlighted above.
-However, an employee who works for different employers in different countries could well end up with less than an individual who stayed with the same organisation.
+Employees working across borders for the same firm may have their retirement savings administered through the organization’s pension scheme, in a pan-European scheme highlighted above.
+However, an employee who works for different employers in different countries could well end up with less than an individual who stayed with the same organization.
 These small pensions, accumulated in various places, are likely to reach a lower value than a pension accumulated through working in an equivalent role and for an equivalent period of time, but in one place.

 To protect those who have built up pension rights in one EU member state and wish to leave them where they are, the EC will now take action to prevent discrimination between domestic and foreign pension plans.
 If an expat has built up supplementary benefit in one EU state and then moves away, the previous country of residence may ask that the tax rebates, which were obtained while saving for a pension there, to be paid back.
-This is now illegal and thus any such claim should be referred to the European Consumers Centres Network for redress.
+This is now illegal and thus any such claim should be referred to the European Consumers Centers Network for redress.

-The Commission has recognised the negative implications that a reduced portability of supplementary pension rights can have on the mobility of workers.
+The Commission has recognized the negative implications that a reduced portability of supplementary pension rights can have on the mobility of workers.
 It has consulted the European social partners and suggested that they negotiate a European collective agreement in this field.
 However, the social partners have diverging opinions on the need to start negotiations.
 Thus, the ‘EuroPension’ dream lives on, for now.